ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Sending Messages

 The effect of the application sending a Message is determined by the top-level protocol in the established Protocol Stack.
-That is, if the top-level protocol provides an abstraction of framed messages over a connection, the receiving application will be able to obtain multiple Messages on that connection, even if the framing protocol is built on a byte-stream protocol like TCP.
+That is, if the top-level protocol provides an abstraction of framed Messages over a connection, the receiving application will be able to obtain multiple Messages on that connection, even if the framing protocol is built on a byte-stream protocol like TCP.

 ### Message Properties {#msg-properties}

 The API allows various properties to be associated with each Message, which should be implemented as discussed below.

 - `msgLifetime`: this should be implemented by removing the Message from the queue of pending Messages after the Lifetime has expired.
-A queue of pending Messages within the transport system implementation that have yet to be handed to the Protocol Stack can always support this property, but once a Message has been sent into the send buffer of a protocol, only certain protocols may support removing a message.
+A queue of pending Messages within the transport system implementation that have yet to be handed to the Protocol Stack can always support this property, but once a Message has been sent into the send buffer of a protocol, only certain protocols may support removing a Message.
 For example, an implementation cannot remove bytes from a TCP send buffer, while it can remove data from a SCTP send buffer using the partial reliability extension {{?RFC8303}}.
 When there is no standing queue of Messages within the system, and the Protocol Stack does not support the removal of a Message from the stack's send buffer, this property may be ignored.

 - `msgPriority`: this represents the ability to prioritize a Message over other Messages.
 This can be implemented by the system re-ordering Messages that have yet to be handed to the Protocol Stack, or by giving relative priority hints to protocols that support priorities per Message.
 For example, an implementation of HTTP/2 could choose to send Messages of different Priority on streams of different priority.

 - `msgOrdered`: when this is false, this disables the requirement of in-order-delivery for protocols that support configurable ordering.
 When the Protocol Stack does not support configurable ordering, this property may be ignored.

 - `safelyReplayable`: when this is true, this means that the Message can be used by a transport mechanism that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.
-Also, protocols that do not protect against duplicated messages, such as UDP (when used directly, without a protocol layered atop), can only be used with Messages that are Safely Replayable.
-When a transport system is permitted to replay messages, replay protection could be provided by the application.
+Also, protocols that do not protect against duplicated Messages, such as UDP (when used directly, without a protocol layered atop), can only be used with Messages that are Safely Replayable.
+When a transport system is permitted to replay Messages, replay protection could be provided by the application.

-- `final`: when this is true, this means that the sender will not send any further messages.
+- `final`: when this is true, this means that the sender will not send any further Messages.
 The Connection need not be closed (in case the Protocol Stack supports half-close operation, like TCP).
-Any messages sent after a Final message will result in a SendError.
+Any Messages sent after a final Message will result in a `SendError`.

 - `msgChecksumLen`: when this is set to any value other than `Full Coverage`, it sets the minimum protection in protocols that allow limiting the checksum length (e.g. UDP-Lite).
 If the Protocol Stack does not support checksum length limitation, this property may be ignored.